Rollin on the River

 During our 37 email discussions, Troy had already told me that he went to high-school with Deputy Sammy Laporte which means that Troy probably knows Special Agent Lance Lopez in Homeland Security, too.
 While talking to Troy, I let him think that I believed everything he said, just like I always do with the illiterates who contact me.
 And by the time we hung up, the conversation wreaked of entrapment.

 I was livid.

 A week after that amateur attempt to entrap me I sent Chief Tony Hardy a copy of the underground chapter named Nancy Drew Comes to Abbeville.
 In that chapter, I gave Chief Hardy a glimpse of what it might look like if I published anything regarding his behavior as Chief of Police.
 The Nancy Drew chapter included the interference in law enforcement that was instigated by the Chief’s wife.
-And you gotta believe that all of the Chief’s other Hardy Boy Indians were interfering too.
+And you gotta believe that all of the other Hardy Boys were interfering too.
 I was pretty angry, and to be clear, this chapter is a lot friendlier then when Nancy Drew came to Abbeville.

 After I sent out the Nancy Drew chapter, I was expecting some noise from the Cajuns but I was not prepared for the threats that began pouring in from every direction.
 It was unnerving when people who consider themselves as one of my friends, even they would call me up.
 They all had the same passive aggressive “warnings” with an underlying threat: “Don’t mess with the Hardy boys, “it won’t be pretty!””